scottslowe/weblog/content/post/2017-04-12-linux-migration-april-2017-progress-report.md

 ## Hardware

 The laptop on which I'm running Fedora 25 is a Dell Latitude E7370 (see [my review][xref-7]) with 16GB RAM, 512GB NVMe SSD, and a 3200x1800 touch screen.
 Every piece of hardware worked _perfectly_ out of the box---wireless, touchpad, touch screen, USB-C/Thunderbolt docking station, etc. I currently use an external 27" monitor, external keyboard, and external mouse all connected via a USB-C/Thunderbolt docking station when I'm in the office, and docking/undocking the laptop works almost flawlessly.
 I say "almost" only because I've had a couple instances (out of the dozens of times I've docked or undocked) that it didn't work as expected.
-To be fair, though, I've seen the same behavior with OS X.
+To be fair, though, I've seen the same behavior with macOS.

 ## Applications

 For the most part, things are where they were at the time of my initial progress report:

-* _Markdown:_ A great deal of my content was already being generated in Markdown, and I was already using [Sublime Text][link-5] 3 on OS X. On Linux, I still generate most everything in Markdown, and I still use Sublime Text 3 as my preferred text editor.
+* _Markdown:_ A great deal of my content was already being generated in Markdown, and I was already using [Sublime Text][link-5] 3 on macOS.
+On Linux, I still generate most everything in Markdown, and I still use Sublime Text 3 as my preferred text editor.
 * _Internet applications:_ [Firefox][link-6] handles my web browsing, but I also have [Google Chrome][link-7] installed for cross-browser testing.
 I use [HexChat][link-8] for IRC, the [Linux Slack client][link-9], and [Pidgin][link-10] for instant messaging.
 * _Cloud storage/sync:_ [Dropbox][link-11] works fine, although the UI integration could be much better.
 I'm also using a tool called [ODrive][link-12] to get connectivity to OneDrive for Business.
 * _Basic office productivity:_ I'm using [LibreOffice][link-4] (included with most Linux distributions these days).
 I have run into a few compatibility issues with Office 2016/Office 365, particularly regarding presentations.
 For my own presentations, I've moved to a Markdown-based solution (more details [here][xref-8]).